Ladies' Days

 Join us as Chris leads a day of creative reflection on the theme of Living Water, taking the story of the woman at the well encountering Jesus, as the inspiration for the day.

 Chris will bring an art stall of cards and prints for sale as well as a mini exhibition of paintings to illustrate his talk.
+This event also involves making a book related to the theme.

 Video clip from Chris CLICK HERE